Dolcetto red wine variety

-Dolcetto is an Italian red wine grape variety which is popular in the cooler northern regions of Italy, particularly in Piedmont region.
+Dolcetto is an Italian red wine grape variety which is popular in the cooler northern regions of Italy, particularly in the Piedmont and Liguria regions.

 Its early ripening makes it a feasible choice in areas where Barbera and Nebbiolo would struggle to ripen.